exbotanical/ys/docs/reference/response.md

 bool get_done(response *res);
 ```

 `get_done` returns the `done` status of the response.
-The `done` flag is a response property that informs Ys to complete the request immediately after the handler that sets `done` to `true` has returned.
+The `done` flag is a response property that informs Ys to complete the request immediately after the handler has returned.
 Specifically, if any middlewares are scheduled to run, they will be skipped and the response will be sent to the client.

 ## set_done